 SIOP Component #1: Lesson Preparation

+The purpose of the SIOP component is to encourage teachers to consciously plan how they are going to support student learning.
 Everything begins with lesson preparation, and this SIOP component is no different.
 The six features found under this component do more than set the students and teacher up for success.
 They set the tone for the entire Sheltered Instruction Observation Protocol (SIOP) framework.
 Take a look at these features to notice just how they set the tone for a successfully lesson and the SIOP Framework.

 Features of Lesson Preparation